DDGCreativeSloutions/ddg/public/blog/Master Cutting-Edge Tech with Our Weekly Workshops on AI, IoT, Web Dev & More!.md

 ### FAQs

-Q: Are recordings available if I miss a session?
+Q: Do you offer demos?
 A: Yes!
-Pro & Elite members get lifetime access.
+Many tools include interactive demos.

 Q: Do I need prior coding experience?
 A: Not always!
-We have beginner-friendly tracks.
+We have beginner-friendly tools.

-Q: Can I request a custom workshop for my college?
+Q: Can I request a custom tool for my use case?
 A: Absolutely!
 Email us at [Your Email].

 📞 Need help choosing?
 Call [Your Number].